VishnuDuttSharma/deep-multirobot-task/README.md

 ```
 This command generates 100 files each containing `batch_size` examples each.
 First 60 files are used for training, next 20 for validation, and the rest for testing.

+You could also use the already generated data by clicking on [this link](https://obj.umiacs.umd.edu/publicdata/gnn_planner_data/gnn_training_data.zip).

 #### Train a new network
 1. Create/update the configuration file to reflect the correct path to the training data and parameters (`data_root`, `save_data`, `save_tb_data`, `max_epoch`)
 ```